Open for Registration

 What is CAT Walk?

 CAT stands for Citizen Action for Tigers.
-Since 2010, MYCAT initiated the CAT Walk programme intended to deter poaching and enhance the protection in the Sungai Yu Tiger Corridor which is a narrow stretch of forest that borders Taman Negara National Parkcorridor.
-The CAT Walk is the only citizen action programme in Malaysia (and even in the world!) that allows concerned citizens who appreciate nature to be directly involved in the protection of wild Malayan tigers.
+In 2010, MYCAT initiated the CAT Walk programme to deter poaching and enhance the protection of the Sungai Yu Tiger Corridor which is a narrow stretch of forest that borders Taman Negara National Park.
+CAT Walk is an unique citizen action programme available only in Malaysia that allows concerned members of public to be directly involved in the protection of wild tigers and their habitat under threats.

 Where is the Sungai Yu Tiger Corridor?